KDD Workshop on Machine Learning in Finance

 Short tutorials from academic researchers that explain current solutions to challenges related to the technical areas mentioned above, not necessarily limited to the financial domain.
 These tutorials will serve as an introduction and enable financial industry practitioners to employ/adapt latest academic research to their use-cases.

 All submissions must be PDFs formatted in the Standard ACM Conference Proceedings Template.
 Submissions are limited to 8 content pages or less, including all figures and tables but excluding references.
+Due to popular request from industry practitioners, we are also accepting 1-page to 2-page summaries or extended abstracts.
 All accepted papers will be presented as posters and some would be selected for oral presentations, depending on schedule constraints.
 Accepted papers will be posted on the workshop website.